DataWookie/exegetic-new-site/content/careers/technical-salesperson.md

 	"Identify potential new business and establish contact", "Evaluate requirements of potential clients",
 	"Interpret requirements and develop appropriate solutions",
-	"Deliver presentaions demonstrating the solutions and providing product education", "Liaise with the Data Science team and prepare a proposal", "Organise sales and follow-up meetings",
+	"Deliver presentations demonstrating the solutions and providing product education", "Liaise with the Data Science team and prepare a proposal", "Organise sales and follow-up meetings",
 	"Provide pre-sales and post-sales support such as answering queries, leading price negotiations, providing techinical advice and closing sales",